takuto-san/100-days-of-code/log.md

     - 209 Minimum Size Subarray Sum
 - Learned how to use a set to check for the occurrence of elements
 - Finished the chapter on 2.Selecting from one table

+### Day 24: May 23

+**Today's Progress**
+- Solved two problems from LeetCode's Top Interview 150
+- Completed the section 7 of "Create Yor Own OS from Scratch"

+**What I Learned?**
+- Practiced solving problems involving sliding window:
+    - 30 Substring with Concatenation of All Words
+    - 76 Minimum Window Substring
+- Learned how to move the mouse via interrupt handling.
+- Improved interrupt handler speed by using a FIFO instead of polling.